DocsDeployment & Installation > On-Prem Deployment & Installation

 2

-Application Servers in which open telemetry based instrumentation or agents are setup
+Application Servers on which vunet’s APM instrumentation agents are setup

 4317, 4318